Garfieldttt/zabbix-homeassistant/README.md

 | **Zigbee Link Quality**  | Monitors the signal quality of Zigbee devices.
 Helps identify connection issues or interference. |

 ## Notes
-- Ensure that the Home Assistant API is enabled and accessible from the Zabbix Agent.
 - The template is optimized for Zabbix 7.0; older versions may not support all features.